DeepFake Detection in Dyadic Video Calls using Point of Gaze Tracking: Future Work

-Despite the success of the pipeline, there are a few limitations that should be mentioned.
+Despite the success of the pipeline, there are a few limitations that would need to be addressed by future work.
 Although the PoG estimation system had no problem with glasses, if even the slightest amount of glare was present, it would give wildly inaccurate estimates.
 We compensated for this by using external lights and ensuring that the screen brightness was set correctly, but outside of a controlled environment, this would likely be impossible.
-Additionally, to our knowledge, there is no gaze tracking software capable of accurate estimation while the eyes are occluded.
+But, to our knowledge, there is no gaze tracking software capable of accurate estimation while the eyes are occluded.
 A possible partial remedy to this could be a system that would detect said occlusions/glare and prompt the user to correct it.
-Another limitation that was a result of time constraints was that we were unable to ensure that individuals with strabismus or social differences, which can cause differences in gaze \cite{eyemovementautistictraits}, were properly represented in our dataset, meaning that these individuals could be falsely classified as deepfakes.
-This problem could be solved by the collection of a larger dataset where a portion of the subjects were sought out based on having the aforementioned characteristics.
-In addition to concerns that could be remedied, there are several avenues for future work.
-Such as exploring the creation of a system that could work in video call environments with more than two people, or the inclusion of additional biometrics, such as facial expression, and the content of conversation, which may contain additional patterns that can be exploited for deepfake detection.
+Additionally our current dataset has a few limitations.
+As a result of time constraints we were unable to ensure that individuals with strabismus or social differences, which can cause differences in gaze \cite{eyemovementautistictraits}, were properly represented in our dataset, meaning that these individuals could be falsely classified as deepfakes.
+Also as previously mentioned the dataset has a gender imbalance and finally the dataset was collected in a controlled lab environment meaning that diverse lighting and background conditions are not present.
+Future work that goes beyond the creation of a proof of concept pipeline will need to address these limitation, by conducting more extensive data collection to ensure the dataset is represents realistic lighting conditions and population demographics.